sispt/grade-phoenix-bot/README.md

 [![Security](https://img.shields.io/badge/Security-A--Level-brightgreen)](docs/security/SECURITY_AUDIT.md)

 A secure, user-friendly Telegram bot for university students to receive grade notifications and academic updates with comprehensive security features and transparent credential handling.

+## About

+Notification Phoenix Bot is a sophisticated Telegram bot designed specifically for university students to stay informed about their academic progress.
+Built with security and privacy as top priorities, the bot provides real-time grade notifications, motivational content, and comprehensive analytics while ensuring that user credentials are never stored or compromised.

+### Key Principles
+- **Privacy First:** Your password is never stored - it's used only for login and immediately discarded
+- **Security by Design:** Enterprise-grade security features with transparent handling
+- **User-Friendly:** Simple, intuitive interface with dual-language support (Arabic/English)
+- **Academic Focus:** Tailored specifically for university students and their needs

+### What Makes It Special
+- **Zero Password Storage:** Unlike other bots, we never save your password
+- **Real-time Notifications:** Instant alerts when your grades change
+- **Motivational Support:** Daily quotes and encouragement to keep you motivated
+- **Comprehensive Analytics:** Detailed insights into your academic performance
+- **Admin Dashboard:** Powerful tools for administrators to manage and support users

 ## Features
 - Real-time grade notifications